dolthub/docs/content/reference/sql/server/backups.md

 ### Configure a remote

 Currently you can only add and remove remotes from the [Dolt CLI](../../cli.md).
 The example uses DoltHub as a remote but you can use Dolt with [other remotes like filesystem, AWS S3, and GCS](https://www.dolthub.com/blog/2021-07-19-remotes/).
+I created an empty database on DoltHub and [configured the appropriate read and write credentials on this host](../../../introduction/getting-started/data-sharing.md#dolt-login).

 ```
 % dolt remote add backup https://doltremoteapi.dolthub.com/timsehn/backup-example